mathewgomas-alfred/mathewgomas.io/contributors_manual/krita_manual_conventions.rst

         .. _label_name:

-    After the label you will need to add a heading, as ``:ref:`label_name``` will refer to the heading to fill out it's link-text.
+    After the label you will need to add a heading, as ``:ref:`label_name``` will refer to the heading to fill out its link-text.

 Headings